 Press Releases

 City of L.A.
-Acknowledges Unlawful Nature of No-Vending Zones — Moves to Eliminate Eight No-Vending Zones by Amending Its Sidewalk Vending Ordinance.
+Acknowledges Unlawful Nature of No-Vending Zones — Moves to Eliminate No-Vending Zones by Amending Its Sidewalk Vending Ordinance.

 City’s Action comes as a direct result of a lawsuit filed by sidewalk vendors in Dec.
 2022.